AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Penalties for Driving Under the Influence

-Offense number Crime classification How long driving privileges are revoked Requirements for restricted driving for employment, 24/7 sobriety testing, or school or counseling program attendance Imprisonment term Other requirements
+Offense number Crime classification How long driving privileges are revoked Requirements for restricted driving for employment, 24/7 sobriety testing, school, child care delivery or pickup, health appointments, court or probation, or counseling program attendance Imprisonment term Other requirements

 1 Class 1 misdemeanor 30 days to 1 year SR-22 None Addiction counselor evaluation if you had a BAC 0.17% or higher

-3 Class 6 felony 1 year minimum SR-22 and completion of a court-approved chemical dependency counseling program 2 years maximum None
+3 Class 6 felony 1 year minimum SR-22 and completion of a court-approved chemical dependency counseling program 10 days minimum if found driving without license during restricted period None

-4 Class 5 felony 2 years minimum SR-22 and completion of a court-approved chemical dependency counseling program 5 years maximum2 None
+4 Class 5 felony 2 years minimum SR-22 and completion of a court-approved chemical dependency counseling program 2 years minimum Enrollment in alcohol or drug accountability program, ignition interlock, breath alcohol interlock, and/or alcohol monitoring bracelet.

-5 and up Class 4 felony 3 years minimum SR-22 and completion of a court-approved chemical dependency counseling program 10 years maximum3 None
+5 and up Class 4 felony 3 years minimum SR-22 and completion of a court-approved chemical dependency counseling program 4 years minimum Enrollment in alcohol or drug accountability program, ignition interlock, breath alcohol interlock, and/or alcohol monitoring bracelet3

 Seat Belt Laws

 In South Dakota, people 18 and older are required to wear seat belts in the front seat only.
-Seat belts aren’t required at all in the back seat, nor are they required for those under 18 in any seat.
-On top of that, the seat belt requirement is under secondary enforcement.
+Seat belts aren’t required in the back seat.
+The seat belt requirement is under secondary enforcement.
 That means, for law officers to issue a ticket for a seat belt violation, another violation would have to occur.

 Distracted Driving Laws